Cattleya (Sophronitis) cerna plant grown by Laura Urban.

 This plant record is available for viewing by Public.

-Plant record added 7 months ago.
+Plant record added about 1 year ago.